 Acknowledgments.
 The authors are grateful to Drs.
-Jerry Meehl, Jong-Seong Kug, and an anomalous reviewer who provide valuable comments on this paper.
-The authors thank Dr. Steve

-Yeager of NCAR for kindly providing the restart files for the decoupled experiment.
-Support from NSF (ATM-0638432), NASA (NNX06AF49H), and JPL (subcontract No.1290687) are acknowledged.
+Jerry Meehl, Jong-Seong Kug, and an anomalous reviewer who provided valuable comments on this paper.
+The authors thank Dr. Steve Yeager of NCAR for kindly providing the restart files for the decoupled experiment.
+Support from NSF (ATM-0638432), NASA (NNX06AF49H), and JPL (Subcontract 1290687) is acknowledged.
 Model simulations and data analyses were performed at University of California, Irvine's Earth System Modeling Facility (supported by NSF ATM-0321380).